Team

 The product manager collaborates with clients and the designers and developers to define and clarify product vision.
 They conduct and provide insights from customer and stakeholder interviews, and define customer-centric key performance indicators that then inform and change the product roadmap.

 Not every project we do has one of our Product Managers on it.
-For projects that do have a Product Manager, the Project Manager also fills the Advisor role.
+For projects that do have a Product Manager, the Project Manager also fills the Delivery Lead role.

-Our Advisors are what others might call Project Managers and Account Managers rolled into one.
+Our Delivery Leads are what others might call Project Managers, Advisors and Account Managers rolled into one.
 We use a different term because we want to reinforce the idea that the designers and developers work directly with clients and everyone is responsible for project success.

-Advisors are there to support our teams, not to get in between them and the client.
+Delivery Leads are there to support our teams, not to get in between them and the client.
+Delivery Leads are there to support our clients, by acting as a trusted peer throughout the partnership and collaboration.

-The Advisor adds an impartial perspective.
-They run weekly meetings so the rest of the team can fully contribute to the meeting without having to facilitate it.
-They keep an eye on the high-level goals of the project, which should be easier for them because they are not in the weeds of the project day-to-day.
+Delivery Leads run weekly meetings so the rest of the team can fully contribute to the meeting without having to facilitate it.
+They keep an eye on the high-level goals of the project.
 They express enthusiasm when the team is in a groove and help problem-solve when things get off track.

-If the primary salesperson is not also the Advisor, there should be a detailed handoff from one to the other so that details are not lost as the team starts the project.
+If the primary salesperson is not also the Delivery Lead, the salesperson should onboard and introduce the Delivery Lead to the client when the sale is in the final stages.
+There should be a detailed handoff from one to the other so that details are not lost as the team starts the project.

 Account Managers

 There may also be a separate Account Manager for a client.
-This may happen if the Account Manager led the initial sale, but is not the Advisor, or if a client has multiple projects with multiple Advisors.
+This may happen if the Account Manager led the initial sale, but is not the Delivery Lead, or if a client has multiple projects with multiple Delivery Leads.
 In these cases, the Account Manager is responsible for maintaining a lifetime relationship with the client.
 They understand the client's needs and budgets, and how thoughtbot can meet those needs.
 They identify opportunities for working with a client, they coordinate scheduling, and manage invoices for the client's projects.

 Handling distractions